 Siri Graff Leknes

-My current and previous research projects revolve around the subjective hedonic feelings associated with rewards and punishments, and individual differences in the subjective experience of pain and pleasure.
-Research techniques used are psychopharmacological studies, functional magnetic resonance imaging (fMRI) and psychophysical investigations using self-report and autonomic measures.
+My current and previous research projects revolve around the subjective hedonic feelings associated with rewards and punishments, social reward, and individual differences in the subjective experience of pain and pleasure.
+The research techniques I use include psychopharmacological studies, functional magnetic resonance imaging (fMRI) and psychophysical investigations using self-report and autonomic measures.
 My research has implications for treatment of alcohol and drug addiction, chronic pain and other mental and physical health problems.

 Higher education and employment history

 - I am a cognitive neuroscientist, working as a Research fellow at the Department of Psychology.

 - From 2008-2010 I worked as a postdoc at the universities of Gothenburg and Oslo, mentored by Professors Håkan Olausson and Bruno Laeng.